You can call this number at no or lower cost by clicking here

 This service is operated by Infopool

 Divorce has become the norm of the day.
 3 out of every five marriages end in divorce.
 The sad fact is that most of these homes have children involved in the mess.
-While some ex-couples can come together and agree on how to parent their children, most of them can’t.
+While some ex-couples can come together and agree on how to support their children, most of them can’t.
 As such, they need some sort of mediator to bring order into that homestead.

 It is important to note that all parents are responsible for their children even after a divorce.
 This means that both parents have to contribute towards the upkeep of the children.
 If the parents cannot agree on who gets custody and how much will be paid by the other partner, Child Support Agency as well as Child Maintenance Services take over the situation.
 You can call CSA Contact Number to get started.